SNOMED-Documents/snomed-editorial-guide/edible-substance-and-descendants.md

 | Semantic tag | (substance) |
 | Definition status | Primitive |

-## Naming Guidelines
+## Naming

 FSN, PT or Synonym should not contain "- dietary" context in descriptions

 FSN, PT or Synonym should not contain brand or trade names.

-Culinary name should be used for the FSN and PT when referring to meat products and food E.g. Beef dripping (substance), Pork sausage (substance)
+Culinary name should be used for the FSN and PT when referring to meat products and food, e.g., Beef dripping (substance), Pork sausage (substance).

-If there are additional adjectives such as baked, boiled, fried, lean, minced, low-fat, roast, or stewed, these adjectives should proceed the name of source organism, e.g. Fried beef steak (substance), Tinned fish (substance).
+If there are additional adjectives such as baked, boiled, fried, lean, minced, low-fat, roast, or stewed, these adjectives should proceed the name of source organism, e.g., Fried beef steak (substance), Tinned fish (substance).

 | FSN | X (substance) Wheat dextrin (substance) Tinned fish (substance) Pattern: For example, Betel nut (substance) |
 |---|---|